tawmae/tawmae.github.io/event_rotator.md

 ## <span class="iconify" data-icon="material-symbols:settings-alert-rounded" data-inline="false"></span> **Settings**

 The rotator comes with a fully customizable settings UI.
-You can customize its look, which events are supposed to show on there, what the duration for each rotation is and even define your own events.
+You can customize its looks, which events are supposed to show on there, what the duration for each rotation is and even define your own events.
 To initialize the rotator, you will need to run the settings UI at least once and save the settings.

 [![Picture](assets/media/event_rotator_settings_1.png)](https://tawmae.github.io/assets/media/event_rotator_settings_1.png)